 The County has never experienced a major work stoppage by County employees.
-In March 2019, the County's Human Services Unit, one of the eleven units represented by AFSCME, staged a two-day strike.
+In March 2019, the County's Human Services Unit, one of the eleven units represented by AFSCME, staged a two-day strike of one of the nine AFSME units during the negotiations process.
 During this time, all County departments remained open, although certain services were centralized.